jianqiucao/EE367L/Lab7/Lab7.md

     3. The switch who receives a tree packet update its local tree information according to the information in the tree packet.

        The algorighm is in the handout.
-The switches can update the forwarding table by reference to the incoming tree packets as well.
+The switches can update the forwarding tables by reference to the incoming tree packets as well.

        Changes should be made to **switch.c**.